-For nearly 100 years leading up to Prohibition, beer was a leading export and the breweries themselves were a major employer of Cincinnati.
-Although Cincinnati had previously been infamous for being the center of pork production in the U.S., beer eventually took the lead in driving Cincinnati’s economy.
-By 1890, Cincinnati was the 3rd largest beer producer in the country.
+For 100 years before Prohibition, beer was a major export and Cincinnati breweries were a top employer.
+The Queen City had previously emerged as the center of U.S. pork production, but beer eventually took the lead in driving the local economy.
+By 1890, Cincinnati was the nation's third-largest beer producer!

 Beers Made in Cincinnati

 Historically and again today, several German breweries located in Over The Rhine produced locally-made beer.
 Over The Rhine is a 360-acre neighborhood located just north of downtown Cincinnati.
 This neighborhood was the landing spot for most immigrants making their way to Cincinnati, includingthe Germans, who brought with them a serious work ethic, a strong cultural identity and a thirst for bier (traditional German spelling).

 At one time, Over The Rhine was home to more than 15 breweries and a few of these elaborate structures still stand today.
 In fact, some lagering tunnels and underground storage facilities that ran underground and connected many buildings and facilities are still being rediscovered today.
 The many saloons that operated during this period were the nerve center of social life for many of the residents of Over The Rhine.
 They were also the target of several temperance movements and caused a considerable amount of political unrest in the area.
 A few Cincinnati beer names you may recognize include: Christian Moerlein, Hudepohl, Burger, Schoenlings and Little Kings.